-Is it safe for food to be in contact with galvanized steel?
+Is it Safe for Food to be in Contact with Galvanized Steel?

-For most foods, contact with galvanized steel is perfectly safe.
-Only acidic foods should not come in contact with galvanized steel according the the U.S. Food & Drug Administration.
-The acid in some foods reacts with the zinc coating to form salts that are readily absorbed by the body and in excess could cause a very mild sickness.
 So, where is galvanized steel used in food production operations?
 There are two primary and distinct areas, for the structural supports of a building, such as a bakery or slaughterhouse, and for trays, racks, conveyor, freezers, refrigerators, and counter-tops in direct contact with the food.
 Qualifying all of this discussion is the fact zinc is a necessary part of our RDA, approximately 15 mg should be a part of your daily intake.

 © 2024 American Galvanizers Association.
 The material provided herein has been developed to provide accurate and authoritative information about after-fabrication hot-dip galvanized steel.
 This material provides general information only and is not intended as a substitute for competent professional examination and verification as to suitability and applicability.
 The information provided herein is not intended as a representation or warranty on the part of the AGA.
 Anyone making use of this information assumes all liability arising from such use.